 Grinding and extraction:

-Add approximately 1 ml of ice-cold methanol.

-Grind the sample into a pulp quickly with a PTFE or metal-ended rod.
+3.2.1.
+Add approximately 1 ml of ice-cold methanol and grind the sample into a pulp quickly with a clean homogenizer or PTFE/metal-ended rod.

-Wash the rod back into the tube with approximately 1 ml of ice cold 2:1 chloroform: methanol and then with 1/2 ml of ice cold chloroform-extracted water.
+3.2.2 Wash the rod back into the tube with approximately 1 ml of ice cold 2:1 chloroform: methanol and then with 1/2 ml of ice cold chloroform-extracted water.
+If necessary, use a clean set of forceps to force particles back into the vial before washing.
 Cap the tube and sonicate the mixture for 4 minutes in an ultrasonic bath (35 – 42 kHz).

-Double pipetting: Centrifuge the sample for 2 minutes at 1800 × g.
-Collect the entire organic layer (bottom layer) using the double pipetting technique involving placing two pipettes inside one another.
-Transfer the removed organic layer into a lipid cleaned vial.
+Double pipetting: Centrifuge the sample for 2 min at 1800 × g.
+Collect the entire organic layer (bottom layer) using the double pipetting technique in which a 5 ¾” pipette with the bulb on loosely is gently pushed through the two layers, while squeezing the bulb, causing bubbles to come out.
+When the bottom of the second layer is reached, the thumb is used to remove the bulb without drawing the organic layer into the pipette.
+Place a 9” pipette inside the 5 ¾” one and remove the bottom layer through the 5 ¾” pipette.
+The extract is then placed in a clean vial.
+Continue to take off the bottom layer until it is all removed.

-Washing pipettes: Wash the 9” pipette into the vial containing the organic layer by using 1.5 ml of ice cold chloroform to wash down the outside of the pipette and 1.5 ml to wash down the inside.
-Wash the 5 ¾” pipette into the tube containing the aqueous layer using the same method.
+Washing pipettes: Rinse the 9” pipette into the vial containing the organic layer using 1.5 ml of ice cold chloroform to wash down the outside of the pipette and 1.5 ml to wash down the inside.
+Gently turn that pipette while washing and make sure that all the chloroform runs down the pipette into vial.
+Rinse the 5 ¾” pipette into the tube containing the aqueous layer in the same way.

 Sonicate and centrifuge the samples and double pipette when separated, using new pipettes each time.
 Repeat at least three times and pool all organic layers.
 After removing the organic layer for the third time, wash both pipettes into the vial containing the organic layer.